EliasDrozd/WvSS-Shit/README.md

-# WvSS - FS Class Stuff
+# WvSS - E3FS1 Repository

 This repo holds Data and usefull stuff for the Class E3FS1